First, I'll explain the tools we use to perform subsurface extraction,

 with the proper tools (Doodoo Voodoo, an EDIC portable extractor and the

-SOS subsurface Hand Tool), his messes are just an inconvenience for us.
+SOS subsurface Hand Tool), his messes are now just an inconvenience for

-With the proper tools, YOU can deal with your messes as quickly and
+us.
+With the proper tools, YOU can deal with messes as quickly and

-very little Doodoo Voodoo to FULLY eradicate what otherwise was AWFUL,
+and very little Doodoo Voodoo to completely eradicate what otherwise was AWFUL,

 GROSS staining of the carpet in one of our bedrooms.
 As I say in